nine7nine/Linux-NSPA/Documentation/userspace-api/winesync.rst

     ``pad`` is unused, and exists to keep a consistent structure size.

-  This function attempts to acquire one of the given objects.
-If unable to do so, it sleeps until an object becomes signaled, subsequently acquiring it, or the timeout expires.
-In the latter case the ioctl fails with ``ETIMEDOUT``.
-The function only acquires one object, even if multiple objects are signaled.
+  This function sleeps until one or more of the given objects is signaled, subsequently returning the index of the first signaled object, or until the timeout expires.
+In the latter case it fails with ``ETIMEDOUT``.

+  Each object may optionally be accompanied by the ``WINESYNC_WAIT_FLAG_GET`` flag.
+If an object marked with this flag becomes signaled, the object will be atomically acquired by the waiter.

   A semaphore is considered to be signaled if its count is nonzero, and is acquired by decrementing its count by one.
 A mutex is